Background

 Over the years, the Canadian Arts Summit has developed into a unique cultural leadership forum.
 Held annually in the spring, the Summit brings together the chief executives, artistic directors, and board chairs of Canada’s largest not-for-profit arts and cultural institutions, including symphony orchestras, theatres, opera, ballet companies, and heritage and art museums as well as other key stakeholders with a vested interest in nurturing and fostering a thriving arts ecosystem in Canada.
 The Summit relies on the volunteer efforts of individuals who join a Steering Committee to assist in the programming and oversight of an annual Summit.

-The mission of the Canadian Arts Summit is to inspire meaningful engagement in the arts by all Canadians by:
+The mission of the Canadian Arts Summit is to inspire meaningful engagement in the arts by:

 The Summit is founded on the core principle that it is a gathering of leaders, the outcome of which is shaped by the participants.
 For that reason, the Summit has become, not just a weekend event in the spring, but an ongoing network of arts leaders working together, throughout the year.